cfoust/cy/docs/src/quick-start/the-layout.md

 ### Removing panes

 You can also remove panes from your layout with {{bind :root ctrl+a X}}.
 However, it is important to note that unlike in other terminal multiplexers, removing a pane from your layout does not kill it; you can still attach to it again, such as by using {{bind :root ctrl+a ;}}.
-To kill the underlying process of pane and swap to a new one, you can use {{bind :root ctrl+a x}}.
+To kill the underlying process of a pane and swap to a new one, you can use {{bind :root ctrl+a x}}.

 ### Margins